How We Engage, What We Fund

 Hundreds of incredible volunteers have donated, hosted bandage drives, joined labeling parties, ran in our annual 5K, or participated in many of our Noah’s Bandage Project Community events.
 Learn more about our upcoming events!

 We are grateful to have been able to send thousands of colorful, fun bandages to children, hospital and other deserving organizations.
 Will you receive our next shipment?
-Please send an email to firstname.lastname@example.org and we will be happy to start working on getting them there.
+Please send an email to firstname.lastname@example.org and we will be happy to start working on getting them to your organization.

 Through your generous contributions, Noah’s Bandage Project works to provide HOPE to kids fighting cancer by funding targeted pediatric cancer research and spreading awareness of this horrible disease.